dirtycache/API_Sec_Lab/module3.md

 ### Exercise 3.2 - Brute Force Login Endpoint

 In brute force attacks, malicious actors try to login to accounts using different passwords.
 The process use lists of username and password combinations in order to try and login as a valid user.
-For this exercise we will continue to use xer0dayz' toolkit for our username and password lists.
+For this exercise we will continue to use the toolkit from xer0dayz for our username and password lists.

 1. We are going to use the following files for our username and password list.
 Take a look at these either from the command line or in the GUI
         - ~/API_Sec_Lab/IntruderPayloads/usernames.txt